aau-claaudia/hpc/docs/ai-cloud/fair-usage.md

 ### Recommendations:

 * Always launch your jobs as batch-jobs that require no interference from the user.
 A batch job is one that has clearly defined start and stop conditions; the job should should execute some script and then release the resources when it's finished.
+Use `sbatch` instead of `srun` (see [this guide]('/ai-cloud/getting-started/run-jobs/#which-one-to-use-srun-vs-sbatch')).

+* Keep in mind that AI Cloud is a multi-user system, and that it is entirely possible for one user to destabilize the front-end node by launching resource-intensive operations.
+Ensuring that we have a stable platform is a shared responsibility.

 * Ensure that your jobs occupy resources only as long as they are needed.